Archive for the ‘Scuba Courses’ Category

 We wanted to avoid Europe and the typical destinations, instead focusing on Southern Africa, the Middle East, India, SE Asia and Australia.
 We home schooled each step of the way using our daily life as the laboratory.
 The value of the scientific education our kids received while completing the course of study at Scuba Cat Diving was unparalleled for their age.

 We began our research as the phase of our trip that would take us to Phuket, Thailand drew closer.
-Sitting in a hotel room in the hills of Kerala, India I suggested we consider all getting our PADI Scuba Diving qualifications.
+Sitting in a hotel room in the hills of Kerala, India I suggested we consider all getting our Scuba Diving qualifications.
 My wife laughed, neither of the kids knew how to swim!
 Oh yes, that swim problem…

 Choosing the right company to do your certification with can be daunting.
 We used our slow internet connection in India and were more confused then when we started.
 Undeterred we came up with a short list, deciding to visit each once in Phuket.

 Our first order of business after arriving in Phuket was to find a home to rent.
 This minor detail dispatched we headed into town to sign up with one of the companies on our list.
 We were immediately impressed with Scuba Cat Diving.
-The staff was welcoming, the facilities were clean, the PADI instructors professional and they showed great willingness to certify the kids seeing them as a wonderful challenge, not a burden.
+The staff was welcoming, the facilities were clean, the instructors professional and they showed great willingness to certify the kids seeing them as a wonderful challenge, not a burden.

 We were never concerned with the classroom work for the kids.
 They were doing extremely well in school, which is what allowed us to take them out in the first place.
 We studied with them in the evenings after a spicy Thai meal and ensured they paid attention in class.
 They completed all of their exams on their own, as required, with no issues.
 There was still that swimming problem…